homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `forceInsideCleaning` (string):
 InsideCleaning value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

+* `swingModeDirections`
+Desired swing direction(s) activated when swing is switched on.

+* `swingModeDefaultPositionUpDown`
+Desired position of the Up-Down flaps when swing is switched off or the swing directions setting is Left-Right only.

+* `swingModeDefaultPositionLeftRight`
+Desired position of the Left-Right flaps when swing is switched off or the swing directions setting is Up-Down only.

 * `exposeOutdoorUnit` (boolean):
 When enabled, the plugin will create a dummy temperature accessory which will display the (outdoor) temperature it measures.
 This can be used for monitoring and automation purposes.